Board of Trustees 2021

 Kia ora kotou,

-My name is Sarah Lockwood, and my husband Simon and I have two young sons Ned (2) and Wilson (5) who is in Autumn Rose kindergarten.
+My name is Sarah Lockwood, and my husband Simon and I have two young sons Ned (3) and Wilson (6) who is in Class 1.

 My practitioner background is at senior leadership level within the non-profit management sector with particular roles in funding procurement and community engagement.
 Over the past seven or so years I have moved into the academic sector, as a tertiary lecturer and researcher.
 My PhD thesis focused on community responses to crisis events, and I have a personal research interest and passion for the powerful engagement of people at a grassroots level.

 From a volunteer perspective, I have been an engaged volunteer most predominantly within the surf lifesaving community for over 20 years, as a lifeguard between the flags, examiner, treasurer, director, and junior surf coach.

 Currently there is no kindergarten parent representative on the board, and in line with the TWS strategic plan I believe that this is necessary to support and develop the early years learning pathways.
 I am also particularly motivated to gain momentum in nurturing te reo and tikanga Māoripractices throughout the school environment.

 I have been constantly inspired by the Tauranga Waldorf School since we enrolled in 2017 and would feel privileged to invest my time and abilities for our children and the wider community by serving on the board of trustees.